lm22433/sep-resources/Flutter.md

 #### 1. **Unit and Widget Tests**

-Unit and Widget tests can be setup in a very similar way to a Flutter library and so we can use the examples above.
+Unit and Widget tests can be set up in a very similar way to a Flutter library so we can use the examples above.

 #### 2. **Integration Tests**

-Integration tests validate the app as a whole, testing its behavior in a browser to ensure that different components interact correctly.
+Integration tests validate the app as a whole, testing its behaviour in a browser to ensure that different components interact correctly.
 These tests simulate user actions in a real web environment.

-To write integration tests for Flutter web applications, you can use the `integration_test` package to test UI and behavior across multiple screens.
-You can view the Flutter documentation for more information on intergration testing.
+To write integration tests for Flutter web applications, you can use the `integration_test` package to test UI and behaviour across multiple screens.
+You can view the Flutter documentation for more information on integration testing.

 1. To add the `integration test` and `flutter_test` packages as dev dependencies you can use the following command: `flutter pub add 'dev:integration_test:{"sdk":"flutter"}'`
 2. Next, create the directory `integration_test` in the root directory of the project.
 You will also need to create a `test_driver` directory in the root directory.